What do we mean by “Brexit”?

 Will I get a refund if Brexit affects my holiday?

-If, as a result of unavoidable and extraordinary circumstances linked to Brexit, we are unable to provide you with your holiday or you cannot travel to your destination, then we will work to offer a suitable alternative or we will cancel your holiday booking and give you a refund (but no additional compensation) in line with our booking conditions.
+If, as a result of unavoidable and extraordinary circumstances linked to Brexit, we are unable to provide you with your holiday or you cannot travel to your destination, then we will work to offer a suitable alternative or we will cancel your holiday booking and give you a refund in line with our booking conditions.
 However, the law does not entitle you or anyone else in your booking party to seek any further compensation from us, although you should check to see if your travel insurance policy enables you to make a claim.

-If we or our suppliers are still able to provide your holiday, even if you experience delays or other disruption, it should go ahead as planned and you will not be entitled to cancel or claim a refund or other compensation.
+If we and our suppliers are still able to provide your holiday, it will go ahead as planned and you will be entitled to cancel your holiday in line with our usual terms and conditions.

 When travelling in the EU and beyond, it is important you take out travel insurance and check that it If you have purchased travel insurance please check with your provider.

 Advice on travel insurance can be found at: www.abta.com/travelinsurance.

 Is my European Health Insurance Card still valid in the EU?

 We recommend you take out comprehensive travel insurance with sufficient healthcare cover, including cover for existing medical conditions and any activities you plan to do.
 The European Health Insurance Card will be valid up to its expiry date.
 You may be entitled to apply for a card new UK Global Health Insurance Card (GHIC) after 1st January 2021.

 What do I need to do if I want to drive abroad?